Skip to main content

 • Campaign creation date and the user who created the campaign.

-• Last update date and the user who updated the campaign.
+• Last updated time and the user who updated the campaign.

 State